MUHAMMADSHAHMEER1/MUHAMMADSHAHMEER1/README.md

 - 👋 Hi, I’m @MUHAMMADSHAHMEER
-- 👀 I’m interested in Spoftware Engineering
+- 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me shahmeer1475@gmail.com